Code-Institute-Submissions/Dublin-360-CI/README.md

     1. Go to the "Contact Us" page
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address type and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a the form Success page message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+PHP not allowed on GitHub so contact form only Front end only.

+Media Queries Break Screens smaller than 860px:
+- Icons on services page reduce 50% in size
+- Main logo reduces 50% in size

+Contact Form still needs to be connected to backend mailing system to received data

 ## Deployment
 Deployed using GitHub Pages accessed via the link below